Injured On The Job Documentation

 Most injuries that hurt workers tend to report are severe injuries.
 However, you should document ALL your injuries when filing your workers compensation claim.
 When you consult with your lawyer, having a list of each time you suffered a work injury is the best way to ensure you receive coverage.
 That way there is an understanding of the workplace conditions.

-Even if you were not seriously injured (i.e. broken arm), small bumps and bruises may still hurt you later on.
+Even if you were not seriously injured on the job (i.e. broken arm), small bumps and bruises may still hurt you later on.
 It may take days before your feel hurt or pain.
 Your injury could worsen and you may need to see a doctor.
 These are all details that matter in the grand scheme of a claim and can impact the decision in a work injury claim, especially if a compensation claim is denied.
 Having all your details in order will ensure a greater likelihood that you are compensated for the work injury.

 Work Injury Notes for Your Lawyer